 I want to go back over the evidence of my life and demand certainty to determine where my eternal destiny lies.
 I know I need to rest in this place of uncertainty, but how when it feels like the very worst possible scenario?
 How can I rest here?

 “Just turn to Jesus,” you may be thinking.
 But that’s when all the questions arise!
 Is my faith and repentance genuine?
 Is it too late?
 What if…?
 This is where obsessive brains just can’t turn off their thoughts.
 What may seem like a simple road to others is a twisting, dark, distorted path to the scrupulous.

 I cannot figure it all out.
 I hate this ambiguity, yet I have no other place to live but in it.
 But I think the Lord meets us in that place, too.
 He says, “Come to me,” even as he draws near to us.
 My only hope is that the one who says “Whoever comes to me I will never cast out” is faithful to keep his promises.

 This truth does not take away my anxiety in the moment, ease the tension in my shoulders, or calm my breathing.
 It’d be nice to throw a Bible verse at my fears and find they disappear, but that’s not how it’s supposed to work.
 If this life is about deepening relationship with the Lord, continually learning to walk in step with him, then I can’t expect it to be a once-and-done, all-my-struggles-are-gone type of experience.
-But I have found that this is the best way to proceed.
+But I have found that living in the anxiety and fighting to believe God’s promises is the best way to proceed.